sta97/tigerhacks2022/README.md

 ## What's next for DoNothing Games Co
 Devin started a hobby project he'd been wanting to start for a while and may continue working on it in the future.

-## What's next for Ruby on Rails
-Devin started a hobby project he'd been wanting to start for a while and may continue working on it in the future.